Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Proof of Theorem : Concentration of

-\begin{proof} Let us recall the formulation of $\cF_i(z)$ from~(\ref{eq:F_i_formula}) and split the summation into two parts, where a trivial upper bound is applied to each part: we drop $\binom{\ell}{s}z^s(1-z)^{\ell-s}$ for all terms in the summation with $s\leq i-g(\delta) -1$, and we drop $p_{i|s}$ from the remaining terms that correspond to $s\geq i-g(\delta)$.
+\begin{proof}[Proof of Proposition~\ref{lemma:randomkernel_caseI_erasure_probability_upperbound}] Let us recall the formulation of $\cF_i(z)$ from~(\ref{eq:F_i_formula}) and split the summation into two parts, where a trivial upper bound is applied to each part: we drop $\binom{\ell}{s}z^s(1-z)^{\ell-s}$ for all terms in the summation with $s\leq i-h(\sigma) -1$, and we drop $p_{i|s}$ from the remaining terms that correspond to $s\geq i-h(\sigma)$.
 More formally, we have

 We apply the upper bound in~(\ref{eq:randomkernel_caseI_erasure_probability_upperbound_step3}) to the first summation, and obtain that